Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting: Related work

-Other works use the ensemble average as a feature in their ML models.
-For example, in the subseasonal forecasting Rodeo \citep{rodeo}, a climate prediction challenge for the western U.S.\ sponsored by NOAA and the U.S.\ Bureau of Reclamation, simple yet thoughtful statistical models consistently outperform NOAA's dynamical systems forecasts.
-In particular, the authors use a stacked model from two nonlinear regression models and create their own dataset from climate variables such as temperature, precipitation, sea surface temperature, sea ice concentration, and a collection of physics-based forecast models including the ensemble average from various modeling centers in NMME.
-From the local linear regression with multitask feature selection model analysis, the ensemble average is the first- or second-most important feature for forecasting, especially for precipitation. \citet{he2021learning} perform a comparison of modern ML models on the Subseasonal Experiment (SubX) project for SSF in the western contiguous United States.
-The experiments show that incorporating the ensemble average as an input feature to ML models leads to a significant improvement in forecasting performance, but that work does not explore the potential value of individual ensemble members aside from the ensemble mean. \citet{GrEnsShort} notes that physics-based ensembles are computationally-demanding to produce, and proposes an ML method can input a subset of ensemble forecasts and generate an estimate of the full ensemble; they observe that the output ensemble estimate has more prediction skill than the original ensemble. \new{\citet{LokenRF} analyze the forecast skill of random forests leveraging the ensemble members for next-day severe weather prediction compare to only using the ensemble mean.} However, their results only cover forecasts with a lead time of up to 48 hours, so it is unclear if their methods would have had success in the tougher subseasonal forecasting setting.
+Other works use the ensemble mean as a feature in their ML models.
+For example, in the subseasonal forecasting Rodeo \citep{rodeo}, a prediction challenge for temperature and precipitation at weeks 3-4 and 5-6 in the western U.S.\ sponsored by NOAA and the U.S.\ Bureau of Reclamation, simple yet thoughtful statistical models consistently outperform NOAA's dynamical systems forecasts.
+In particular, the winning approach uses a stacked model from two nonlinear regression models, a selection of climate variables such as temperature, precipitation, sea surface temperature, sea ice concentration, and a collection of physics-based forecast models including the ensemble mean from various modeling centers in \new{the North American Multi-Model Ensemble} (NMME).
+From the local linear regression with multitask feature selection model analysis, the ensemble mean is the first- or second-most important feature for forecasting, especially for precipitation. \citet{he2021learning} perform a comparison of modern ML models that use data from the Subseasonal Experiment (SubX) project for SSF in the western contiguous United States.
+The experiments show that incorporating the ensemble mean as an input feature to ML models leads to a significant improvement in forecasting performance, but that work does not explore the potential value of individual ensemble members aside from the ensemble mean. \citet{GrEnsShort} note that physics-based ensembles are computationally demanding to produce and propose an ML method that can input a subset of ensemble forecasts and generate an estimate of the full ensemble; they observe that the output ensemble estimate has more prediction skill than the original ensemble. \citet{LokenRF} analyze the forecast skill of random forests leveraging the ensemble members for next-day severe weather prediction compared to only using the ensemble mean.
+However, their results only cover forecasts with a lead time of up to 48 hours, so it is unclear if their methods would have succeeded in the tougher subseasonal forecasting setting.

-This paper complements the above prior work by developing powerful learning-based approaches that incorporate both physics-based forecast models and observational data to improve SSF over the whole U.S.\ mainland.
+This paper complements the prior work above by developing powerful learning-based approaches that incorporate both physics-based forecast models and observational data to improve SSF over CONUS.